Accomplished Trial Attorney

 - Parsons v.
 Ryan, CV 12-00601-PHX-NVW (D. Ariz.
 2013) – Defended Arizona Department of Corrections in class action alleging systemic deficiencies in conditions of maximum custody confinement and provision of medical, dental, and mental health care.

 - Woods v.
 Myers, 07-cv-01078-DMS-PCL (S.D.
 Cal.
-2010) – Successfully defended Corrections Corporation of America in class action regarding provision of medical care to immigration detainees.
+2010) – Successfully defended a private prison company in class action regarding provision of medical care to immigration detainees.

 - Kiniti v.
 Myers, 05-cv-1013-DMS-PCL (S.D.
 Cal.
-2008) – Successfully defended Corrections Corporation of America in class action regarding alleged overcrowding conditions of confinement in detention facility.
+2008) – Successfully defended a private prison company in class action regarding alleged overcrowding conditions of confinement in detention facility.

 - Wilson v.
 Maricopa County, CV 04-02873-PHX-DGC (D. Ariz.
 2007) – Obtained defense verdict in case involving brutal murder in Tent City.
 Recognized as one of the most significant defense verdicts of 2007 by Arizona Attorney Magazine.